SAP/openui5-docs/docs/Cookbook_for_Testing_Controls_with_QUnit_0ddcc60.md

 ### Testing with Models

 When testing with models, you need to make sure that you also setup/destroy your model inside a test itself.
-OData tests will always be integration tests, since you will require multiple files in order to use the mock server.
+OData tests will always be integration tests, since you will require multiple files in order to use the OData V2 mock server.
 You may use a factory method to do this.

-An example for setting up the mock server is shown below:
+An example for setting up the OData V2 mock server is shown below:

 ``` js